Mould Removal & Restoration

 The below types of moulds should be tested for and treated if found in your home as they can pose a risk to the property and the health of the occupiers.

-Aspergillus – Penicillium are commonly found moulds in New Zealand households.
-There are over 185 different species of Aspergillus and can appear as different colours with long flask-shaped spores that form in thick layers.
+There are over 185 different species of Aspergillus mould and can appear in different colours with long flask-shaped spores that form in thick layers.

 Stachybotrys – Commonly known as black mould